What are the first things that come to mind when you think of India? Make a list, and share it with the class.

 - what he was fighting for

 - India is a huge country with contrasting poverty and wealth.
 You can see a Mercedes alongside a mule in the streets and beggars alongside rich, well-educated people.
 Choose a picture on Pictures of India and discuss it with a partner.
-(What you see in the picture and why you chose it.)

 - Find some facts about Pakistan - area, population, languages, capital city, government, economy, etc.

-- Go to this link India - Pakistan conflicts to find out which area India and Pakistan are fighting over and how long this conflict has been going on?
+- Go to this link India - Pakistan conflicts (Wikipedia) to find out which area India and Pakistan are fighting over and how long this conflict has been going on?